 We offer solutions for a variety of behavioral issues that pet owners are faced with.
 Behavioral problems can be challenging and frustrating for both pets and pet owners, so it is our goal to work with you towards a solution.

 There are many behaviors that can be negative or destructive, and many pet owners feel helpless in bringing peace to their home.
 We want you to know that we are here to help, and that undesirable behaviors can be corrected.

 To learn more about how we can help your pet with behavioral counseling, please contact us today at (330) 332-1880.

 Your pet’s heart is a muscle that has to work all day, every day.
 There are many diseases and abnormalities that can cause the heart to not pump as well as it should, which means that heart diseases can affect your pet all day, every day, dramatically affecting your pet’s quality of life.
 We can perform ECGs as well as Blood Pressures, and send these off to a board certified cardiology specialist (same as a human cardiologist) for analysis.
-We also have the ability to bring in a board certified cardiologist to the clinic to perform complete cardiac work-ups.
+We refer complex cardiology patients out to a referral center.

 An echocardiogram is an ultrasound of the heart, which allows your pet’s veterinarian to measure how thick the heart’s muscular walls are, how well the heart contracts, and how well the valves are working.
 Your pet’s veterinarian can also prescribe the appropriate medications after a successful diagnosis, to keep your pet’s heart as healthy as possible.
 Some symptoms of diseases of the heart may include exercise intolerance, lethargy, collapse, and difficulty breathing.
 It is important for your pet to see the veterinarian if your pet has any of these symptoms.